-Based on the information collected, the Dean of Student Affairs or Director of Student Life in consultation with the Student Counseling Center designated staff member, will determine whether a formal evaluation is necessary, and if a referral to a professional clinician for psychological and/or psychiatric evaluation is required.
+Based on the information collected, the Dean of Student Affairs or Director of Student Life in consultation with the Director of the Counseling Center and/or designated staff member, will determine whether a formal evaluation is necessary and if a referral to a professional clinician for psychological and/or psychiatric evaluation is required.
 The University shall retain the names of psychological/psychiatric evaluators who can assess the behavior and psychological condition of students who exhibit disruptive behavior or threaten bodily harm to themselves or others or exhibit severely disoriented perceptions and/or behaviors.
-Students who exhibit less severe disruptive behavior will be assisted by appropriate staff and/or referred to the appropriate agency.
+Students who exhibit less severe disruptive behavior will be assisted by appropriate staff and/or referred to the appropriate agency for a formal evaluation.
 All records associated with the treatment or disciplinary process shall be kept confidential.

-If a formal evaluation is determined necessary the student will be informed of the reason(s) that s/he is being referred for the evaluation, which has to be conducted within 10 working days from the time this requirement is communicated to the student.
-Additional conditions may be placed on the student during this pending evaluation period, which may include but are not be limited to suspension, limited access to campus, or other measures.
-The results of the evaluation will be used by the Dean and the Student Counseling Center designated staff member in determining the student's enrollment status with the University.
+If a student is referred for a formal evaluation, they will be provided with the reason(s) for the referral and the evaluation must be conducted within 10 working days of notification.
+During this evaluation period, additional conditions may be imposed on the student, such as suspension or limited access to campus, as deemed necessary.
+The results of the evaluation will be used by the Dean of Student Affairs and the Counseling Center to recommend the student's enrollment status with President's Cabinet.